jterhorst/taco-rails-docker/README.md

 cp ./taco.docker.pem ./nginx/certs/taco.docker.crt
 cp ./taco.docker-key.pem ./nginx/certs/taco.docker.key

-For webpack dev server, you might need something like this:
+For webpack dev server, you might need something to accept the self-signed cert.

-mkcert 192.168.7.70 localhost 127.0.0.1 0.0.0.0

-Then use the cp commands above to name those taco.localhost.crt and taco.localhost.key.

 For debugging in Safari, open Keychain and remove existing items for `localhost` from this project.
 Then navigate to `/node_modules/webpack-dev-server/ssl/` and import `server.pem` into your default keychain (probably login).